HEEJOWOO/RDCAB-RecursivSRNet-Split-Version-/README.md

 |-|---|--------------------|-------------|
 |Multi-Adds|1,309G|750G|567G|

-* Compared with the existing RDCAB-RecursvieSRNet, the performance decreased by 0.05 in Set5 and 0.08 in Urban100, but overall processing time was faster, the number of parameters was 1.75 times, and Multi-adds was 1.3 times lighter.
+* Compared with the existing RDCAB-RecursvieSRNet, the performance decreased by 0.05 in Set5 and 0.08 in Urban100, but the number of parameters was 1.75 times, and Multi-adds was 1.3 times lighter.

 ## Reference
 [RDN](https://arxiv.org/abs/1802.08797)